raster-foundry/raster-foundry/README.md

 To initialize migrations on a database for the first time, run `mg init` within an `sbt console`.
 This creates a `__migrations__` table in the database to track which migrations have been applied.
 After the database has been initialized, all unapplied migrations may be applied by running `mg update` and then `mg apply`.
 Please note: the `mg migrate` command should be avoided because it invokes the code generation feature of forklift.
 This feature is not used in the `raster-foundry` project.

 The workflow for creating a new migration is:

- - open an `sbt` console using `./scripts/console app-server ./sbt`
+ - Open an `sbt` console using `./scripts/console app-server ./sbt`
- - run `mg new s` for a `SQL` migration
+ - Run `mg new s` for a `SQL` migration
-   - the migration file is output to `migrations/src_migrations/main/scala/{VERSION_NUM}.scala`
+   - The migration file is output to `migrations/src_migrations/main/scala/{VERSION_NUM}.scala`
- - edit this file to perform the desired migration logic
+ - Edit this file to perform the desired migration logic
- - run `mg update` followed by `mg apply`
+ - Run `mg update` followed by `mg apply`
-   - this executes the migration
+   - This executes the migration
-   - press `ENTER` once the migration command has completed
+   - Press `ENTER` once the migration command has completed

 #### Frontend Development